iamprem/summarizer/README.md

 ## References
 1. Y. Gong and X. Liu.
 2001.
 Generic text summarization using relevance measure and latent semantic analysis.
 In Proceedings of SIGIR.
+2. Makbule Gulcin Ozsoy, Ferda Nur Alpaslan and Ilyas Cicekli.
+Text summarization using Latent Semantic Analysis
+3. Josef Steinberger and Karel Ježek.
+Using Latent Semantic Analysis in Text Summarization and Summary Evaluation
-2. R. Mihalcea and P. Tarau.
+4. R. Mihalcea and P. Tarau.
 TextRank - bringing order into texts.
 In Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP 2004), Barcelona, Spain, 2004.